JSON Viewer Online

 Accepted JSON input

-• Paste valid JSON objects or arrays directly into the editor.
+• Paste JSON objects or arrays directly into the editor, including lightly nonstandard JSON-like object literals that can still be normalized for inspection.

 • Large nested payloads work best when the sample still reflects the real structure you need to inspect.

-• Broken quoting, trailing commas, and unquoted keys trigger validation feedback instead of a formatted result.
+• Heavier syntax problems and partial copies still trigger validation feedback instead of a formatted result.

 What the result shows